Pfizer submits data to FDA showing a booster dose works well against original coronavirus and variants - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jamie Gumbrecht, Rosa Flores, Leyla Santiago and Gregory Lemos contributed to this report.
+CNN’s Keith Allen, Rosa Flores, Jamie Gumbrecht, Gregory Lemos and Leyla Santiago contributed to this report.

 Comments